If a torn cartilage injury has set you back, we'll help you move forward

 While most cartilage tears heal on their own, larger tears, or a rupture in the middle of the meniscus, may not heal fully without surgery.
 This is mainly because the centre of the meniscus has no direct blood supply.
 In the long term, people who have had meniscus surgery are at a greater risk of developing arthritis in later years.

-No win, no fee torn cartilage injury compensation claims
+Can I make a no win, no fee torn cartilage injury claim?

 Get expert advice now